-(g) Fair value measurement of an investment not quoted in an active market
+(vii) Fair value measurement of an investment not quoted in an active market

 The fair value of an investment that is not quoted in an active market requires the use of judgments and estimates by management.
-Management used the valuation techniques and inputs outlined in Note 7 using all available data on the investment and market conditions at the date of these financial statements.
+Management uses the valuation techniques and inputs outlined in Note 7 using all available data on the investment and market conditions at the date of these financial statements.
 Changes in these assumptions and conditions could result in changes of the reported fair value of this investment.

-(h) Recognition of revenue on a gross versus net basis
+(viii) Recognition of revenue on a gross versus net basis

 The Company follows the guidance provided in IFRS 15, Revenue from Contracts with Customers, for determining whether the Company is the principal or an agent in arrangements with customers that involve another party that contributes to providing a specified service to a customer.
 In these instances, the Company determines whether it controls the promised specified service itself (as principal) or arranges for the specified service to be provided by another party (as an agent).
 This determination depends on the facts and circumstances of each arrangement and, in some instances, involves significant judgment.
+The most significant factors to consider include whether the Company controls the good or service immediately before it is transferred to the customer, is primarily responsible for fulfilling the promise to provide the specified good or service, has inventory risk before transferring the specified good or service.